vazco/universe-modules/README.md

 To load files from packages prefix path with full package name in brackets, e.g:

-    import Lib from '{author:package}/lib'
+    import foo from '{author:package}/foo'

 This syntax will be also introduced in Meteor 1.2 to allow importing less/stylus files between packages.

-Packages can also register nice module names in SystemJS.

-An example could be [universe:react-bootstrap](https://atmospherejs.com/universe/react-bootstrap).
-Once added to Meteor project, you can write:

-    import { Button } from 'bootstrap';

-and use components from [ReactBootstrap](https://react-bootstrap.github.io/) packaged for Meteor projects.

 ### Loading package-level variables

-To load exported variables by meteor package, prefix package name like before and add `!vars` on the end(after bracket):
+To load variables exported by Meteor package, add `!exports` after package name in brackets:

 ```
-import {DDP} from '{ddp}!vars'
+import {DDP} from '{ddp}!exports'
-import {UniCollection, UniUsers} from '{vazco:universe-collection}!vars'
+import {UniCollection, UniUsers} from '{universe:collection}!exports'
 ```

-be sure that if you use import from another package, you must have dependency to this package.
+Remember that if you want to import from another package, you must have dependency on this package.

 ### Loading from npm repository

 There is extension for this package that adds a possibility of importing from npm repositories.
 [universe:modules-npm](https://atmospherejs.com/universe/modules-npm) / [Github repo](https://github.com/vazco/meteor-universe-modules-npm/)